Ofa Tuʻungafasi

-Aniseto Ofa He Moori Tuungafasi (born 19 April 1992) is a New Zealand rugby union player who plays as a Prop for the Blues in Super Rugby and in the Bunnings NPC.
+Aniseto Ofa He Moori Tuungafasi (born 19 April 1992) is a New Zealand rugby union player who plays as a prop for the All Blacks, the Blues in Super Rugby and in the Bunnings NPC.

 Career

 Early career

 Tuungafasi made his provincial debut in 2012 in a match against Hawke's Bay and his strong performances during the season saw him named in the squad for the 2013 Super Rugby season.

 Tuungafasi represented New Zealand Under 20 in the 2012 IRB Junior World Championship in South Africa making 5 appearances and scoring 1 try.

 On 29 May 2016 he was selected in the All Blacks squad for a three test series against Wales.
 Tuungafasi made his debut for New Zealand in the third test of the series, which was a 46-6 thrashing of Wales where Tuungafasi replaced Blues teammate Charlie Faumuina off the bench after 53 minutes.
 Tuungafasi was one of three forwards to debut against Wales that day, doing so alongside Elliot Dixon and Liam Squire.
 Tuungafasi made four more appearances for the All Blacks off the bench that year.